silverstripeltd/silverstripe-discoverer-search-ui/README.md

 ````

 Also, any sanitisation that you do at this point might mean a valid search term is escaped, leading to an incorrect
 set of search results.
-For example, if searching for `O'Leary` you don't want to escape html entities at this point, since
+For example, if searching for `O'Leary` you don't want to escape html entities, since
-this will results in `O&#039;Leary` being sent to elastic.
+this will convert and send `O&#039;Leary` to elastic.

 #### Showing the search term in the search page input field